Elmonade/AutoSuspender/README.md

 <img style="display:block;padding:1px;border:1px #eee;width:80%;" src="./images/Node-RED-Input.png" />

 Node-Red can receive packets from the microcontroller through UDP, TCP, MQTT, and a few more options.
 In this project, the UDP protocol will be used due to its ease of use.
 Furthermore, other options don't offer a noticeable difference in our use case.
 The UDP message will contain JSON formatted message.

 **Figure 8**: Node-Red 'function' block.

 <img style="display:block;width:40%;" src="./images/functionBlock.png" />

 With the message received at Node-Red, 'function' blocks can be used to filter the specific data from the message.
 After filtered, the message can be sent to chosen dashboard node to be illustrated.
 Furthermore, as an addendum to showing the data on the dashboard, filtered data can be uploaded to connected MongoDB; Node-Red offers a dedicated block for this.

 **Figure 9**: Node-Red 'exec' block.

 <img style="display:block;width:40%;" src="./images/execBlock.png" />

 Finally, Node-Red can execute given system commands through its 'exec' block.
 Command to execute can be provided from either the message sent from the microcontroller or from the block itself.

 Cloud-based platform features are limited to what the vendor provides thus Node-Red should offer more options.
 On the downside, it may lack when it comes to visual aesthetics.
 However, as that is not the main concern of this project it won't affect the choice.

 Scaleability considered, since this system is meant for a single user, Node-Red running on a local machine should be able to handle the demand with ease.

-:speech_balloon:Assuming Node-Red installed and running.
+:speech_balloon: Assuming Node-Red installed and running.
 One can import the whole flow used in this project from *nodeRed* folder.
 Node-Red offers multiple ways to save and transfer the project.
 This instance, JSON format is used.
 After accessing the local server, this JSON can be imported easily with 'import' button inside hamburger menu on the top right corner.

 # The code